You can study individual units for personal or professional development without having to apply for a full QUT course.

 This subject continues to help students develop the four macro-skills of listening, speaking, reading and writing through an integrated communicative approach.
 While there is still further consolidation of the knowledge of the Chinese phonetic spelling system (i.e. Pinyin), greater attention is to be devoted to the speech of everyday conversations and to the the reading and writing of Chinese characters.
 With progressive acquisition of the Chinese language, students will receive further exposure to aspects and characteristics of Chinese culture.

-Students need to expand their working knowledge of Mandarin Chinese and to further develop their macro-skills of listening, speaking, reading and writing after completing their first year elementary Mandarin units.
-This unit will provide learning activities to consolidate students' knowledge and command of the Mandarin Pinyin/Romanization system and at the same time more attention will be given to increasing students' competence in reading and writing Chinese characters.
-With progressive acquisition of the Chinese language, students will be further exposed to aspects and characteristics of Chinese culture.
+This 2nd-year Mandarin unit caters for students' needs to expand their working knowledge of Mandarin Chinese and to further develop their macro-skills of listening, speaking, reading and writing after completing their first year elementary Mandarin units.
+This unit will provide learning activities to consolidate students' command of the Mandarin pronunciation and tones and Pinyin (Romanized Chinese phonetic spelling system) and to enhance their competence in speaking and understanding conversations and simple speech in everyday situations.
+At the same time more attention will be given to increasing students' ability to read and write texts in Chinese characters.
+With progressive acquisition of the Chinese language, students will be further exposed to aspects of Chinese culture.

 This unit follows on from Mandarin 3.
 It will continue to meet student need to expand their working knowledge of Mandarin Chinese and to further their skills of listening, speaking, reading and writing in the language.
 It will continue engaging students in activities to consolidate their knowledge and command of the Mandarin Pinyin/Romanization system and in activities to increase their competence in reading and writing Chinese characters as well as in speaking and understanding conversations and simple speech in everyday situations .
 With acquisition of the Chinese language, students will be further exposed to aspects of Chinese culture.